2015 Pilot and Research Award RFA

 SFARI Research Award

 Application type for investigators with demonstrated expertise, for proposals requesting support for compelling, high-impact research on an experimental hypothesis for which, in most cases, preliminary data have already been gathered.
 The foundation will also consider projects focusing on a central hypothesis where success depends on close collaboration between two or more labs.
 We expect to fund proposals for a maximum of $250,000, including indirect costs, per year for up to three (3) years, but under exceptional circumstances will consider proposals at higher levels.
 We realize that clinical studies can be costly and will consider clinical and translational proposals with budgets of up to $350,000 per year if justified in the budget.
 (This grant mechanism is not intended to support large, randomized clinical trials of medications.)
 We strongly encourage PIs considering such proposals to discuss their proposal and budget with SFARI science staff before submission (please contact [email protected]).
 Proposals with unusually high budgets are subject to heightened scrutiny.
 Please note that SSC biospecimen costs are not included in the maximum budget.

 SFARI Financial Policy Summary

-The Simons Foundation's salary support guidelines are typically identical to those set by the National Institutes of Health (NIH) for faculty, fellows and students; however, personnel may request salary support using a salary cap of $199,700, prorated according to the personnel’s percent effort on the grant.
+There is no salary cap for principle investigators (PIs) or other faculty on a Simons Foundation grant; however, the compensation is prorated according to the individual’s percent effort on the grant.
 There is no minimum percent effort required for PIs or other personnel on any SFARI award type, but it is expected that the PI will commit sufficient effort to this project to provide a leading intellectual and guiding role on the project.
 Additionally, the PI will be expected to join the collaborative community of SFARI Investigators through participation in conferences, workshops and symposia organized by the foundation.
 PIs committing less than 15 percent effort to their project should justify their effort level in detail.